axcheron/axcheron.github.io/_posts/2016-12-25-code-disassembly-with-pydasm.md

 ---
 title: "Code Disassembly with Pydasm"
-excerpt: "How to disassemble x86 code with Pydasm on Windows"
+excerpt: "How to disassemble x86 code with Pydasm on Windows."
 tags:
   - x86
   - python